Created: 1973, Revised: 2004

 If you have any questions or need more information, please contact the AAFP at (800) 274-2237, ext.
 6702, or Claudia Caton at email@example.com.

 All nominations must include the following information to be eligible for consideration:

-Email correspondence to chapters, members of the Association of Family Medicine Residency Directors (AFMRD), Association of Departments of Family Medicine (ADFM) and Society of Teachers of Family Medicine (STFM) will be conducted in December 2013 containing additional information on this award.
+Correspondence to chapters, members of the Association of Family Medicine Residency Directors (AFMRD), Association of Departments of Family Medicine (ADFM) and Society of Teachers of Family Medicine (STFM) will be conducted in January 2015 containing additional information on this award.

 AAFP Constituent Chapters, Members and Academia

 AAFP Commission on Education

 *Travel expenses are provided.
 See AAFP Travel Guidelines for Award Recipients.

 Share this page

 You must sign in before you can share a page on AAFP connection.

 Thomas W. Johnson Award for Career Contributions to Family Medicine Education